How Poisonous Are Apple Seeds?

 Drinking about 500 ml apple juice made solely from the core of the Golden Delicious cultivar can be dangerous even for an adult.

-Apple juice made from Golden Delicious had the highest amount of amygdalin (0.43 mg/ml), which would yield up to 0.1 mg cyanide.
-Russet had the lowest (0.13 mg/ml), which would yield a minuscule amount of 0.03 mg/m cyanide.
-But if you drink more than 500 ml (17 oz), the cyanide could give side effects even to a healthy adult.
+Russet apple juice had the lowest amygdalin content at 0.13 mg/ml, which would yield a minuscule amount of 0.03 mg/ml cyanide.
+Apple juice made from Golden Delicious had the highest amount of amygdalin at 0.43 mg/ml, which would yield up to 0.1 mg cyanide.
+Drinking more than 500 ml (17 oz) of this juice could give side effects even to a healthy adult.
 This quantity would be lethal for a child.

 If you have been juicing apple cores, especially for your child, you had better stop.
 But if you are juicing apple flesh and skin, carry on.
-Amygdalin content in pure apple juice does not pose any problem to the health.
+Amygdalin content in pure apple juice does not pose any health problem.

 But Apple Seed Oil Is Good For Health